icinganalysis/icinganalysis.github.io/content/basics/Nomenclature.md

 <a name="liquid-water-content">__Liquid water content__<a/>: Water contained as free moisture in a volume of air
 (does not include water in vapor form).
 Typically measured in g/m^3 (grams per cubic meter).

-Local collection rate: Mass of impinging water per unit time and per unit area at a given location.
+__Local collection rate__: Mass of impinging water per unit time and per unit area at a given location.

 <a name="medd">__Mean effective drop diameter (MED)__</a>: Half the volume of water in a given sample